-Building on this success, So Brave has spent the first half of 2017 travelling over 16,000km to bring the project to regional and remote women across Australia, in this our year of regional focus.
+Building on this success, So Brave spent the first half of 2017 travelling over 16,000km bringing the project to regional and remote women across Australia, in its year of regional focus.
 In partnership with the McGrath Foundation and with the support of many wonderful McGrath breast care nurses, So Brave brought our once-in-a-lifetime bodypaint and photoshoot days to women across regional and remote Australia; from Mackay in far north Queensland, to Phillip Island, Nullawarre and Warrnambool in Victoria and over to Coffin Bay and up to Alice Springs and many places in between.
-In 2017, our fundraising efforts will support the McGrath Foundation and will continue to support our investment in breast cancer research.
-We look forward to building on our successes year on year and raising awareness of breast cancer diagnosis in young women.
+In 2017, our fundraising efforts supported the McGrath Foundation and in 2018, we were so excited to be able to donate $35000 towards their efforts to provide Breast Care Nurses to women across the country – particularly in regional and remote Australia.

 So Brave Board

 So Brave’s first calendar was delivered in 2016, and in 2017, her small private enterprise, transformed into an Australian National Charity, registered nationwide.
 Rachelle has surrounded herself with a talented board, supportive advisors and an amazing creative team to form So Brave Ltd in 2017.
 As the Founder and Managing Director of So Brave, Rachelle hopes that all young women will become #breastaware for life.